 We aren’t just visiting other faith traditions; we are learning how to engage with other people of faith, and diversity in general.
 Crossing Paths doesn’t just fill our youths’ heads with knowledge, it also helps them develop practices and skills that will help them in all aspects of their life.

 The program will primarily run on Sunday mornings.
 There will be visits to other faith communities worship services throughout the program – some of these will necessarily be at other times.
-The program will run from September 2019 until June 2020, in three blocks (September – December, January – March, and April – June).
-Youth may register for one or more blocks.
+The program will run from September 2019 until June 2020.
+Children/youth are welcome to join the program at any time, though the start of a new religion would be the best time to join.

 We want to empower you to engage your youth in what they are learning and experiencing.
 In other words, we want this to be a family journey!